 Another important actor in Middle East security is the small East African country of Djibouti.
-It sits on the Bab el-Mandeb Strait, through which an estimated 4.8 million barrels of oil a day transited in 2016 (the most recent year for which U.S. Energy Administration data are available) and which is a choke point on the route to the Suez Canal.
-An increasing number of countries recognize Djibouti's value as a base from which to project maritime power and launch counterterrorism operations.
-It is home to the U.S.'s only permanent military base in Africa, Camp Lemonnier, with its approximately 4,000 personnel.
-In 2017, China chose Djibouti as the location for its first permanent overseas base, which can house 10,000 troops and which Chinese marines have used to stage live-fire exercises featuring armored combat vehicles and artillery.
-Saudi Arabia also announced in 2016 that it would build a base in Djibouti.
-France, Italy, Germany, and Japan already have presences of varying strength there.
+Djibouti sits on the Bab el-Mandeb Strait, through which an estimated 4.8 million barrels of oil a day transited in 2016 (the most recent year for which U.S. Energy Administration data are available) and which is a choke point on the route to the Suez Canal.75 An increasing number of countries recognize Djibouti's value as a base from which to project maritime power and launch counterterrorism operations.
+The country is home to the U.S.'s only permanent military base in Africa, Camp Lemonnier, which can hold up to 4,000 personnel.76

+China is also involved in Djibouti and has its first permanent overseas base there, which can house 10,000 troops and which Chinese marines have used to stage live-fire exercises featuring armored combat vehicles and artillery.
+France, Italy, and Japan also have presences of varying strength in Djibouti.77